10 Factors that Influence Your Website’s Credibility

 9. Easy Navigation

-The ease with which visitors can find what they’re looking for on your site determines how credible they think it is.
-If the site is slow to load or the menu is difficult to navigate, visitors judge your products as not good or even feel like you’re trying to hide something.
+The ease with which website visitors can find what they’re looking for on your site determines how credible they think it is.
+If the site is slow to load or the menu is difficult to navigate, potential customers judge your products as not good or even feel like you’re trying to hide something.
 Make sure your site’s navigation is intuitive and well organized and that your site runs smoothly and looks perfect on every screen size.

 10. Behind-the-Scenes